phly/PhlySimplePage/README.md

 # PhlySimplePage

-A ZF2 module for "static" pages.
+A Laminas MVC module for "static" pages.

 ## Overview

-In most ZF2 applications, you'll have at least a few pages that are basically static -- the controller contains no logic for the given endpoint, and it simply renders a template.
+In most Laminas MVC applications, you'll have at least a few pages that are basically static — the controller contains no logic for the given endpoint, and it simply renders a template.

 By default, this requires the following steps: